 Do Not Skip the Shared Topics

-Mathematics, Probability & Statistics, Ethics, and Engineering Economics together account for 20–33 questions.
-Mathematics is particularly important at 8–12%, and Ethics and Economics offer some of the easiest points on the exam with minimal study time.
+Mathematics, Probability & Statistics, Engineering Ethics, and Engineering Economics together account for 25–38 questions.
+Mathematics is particularly important at 8–12 questions, and Ethics and Economics offer some of the easiest points on the exam with focused practice.
 Do not leave them on the table.

 Build a 3-Month Study Plan